Yohnah/Docker/README.md

 $ vagrant up --provider <hypervisor>
 ~~~

-After box is running it is possible ssh onto box
+When box is running it is possible ssh onto box

 ~~~
 $ vagrant ssh